South County – The Original Wide Stand Up Paddleboard maker

 Feel free to approach me on weekends mornings at Ala Moana to demo it.

 Sunday was a blast.
 Best time I’ve had in surf I could barely see.
-I really can’t thank you enough for all the help and good advice that came along with the purchase.
+I really can’t thank you enough for all the help and good advice that came along with the purchase of brightest flashlight ever.

 Things that struck me about my first ride is that the turtle is so much shorter and easier to turn than the other boards I’ve tried (Infinity’s Ku Ku Hoe 11′, and Laird 12′).
 I admit to having a vision of there not being enough board in front of me while dropping in on a decent size face.
 That all changed when the first catchable microwave came by.
 I chugged into that little wave and it felt like I was up on my trusty longboard.
 A not so quick drop step into “my” surfer’s stance and away we went.

 Your tips on paddling style, philosophy, and technique, and wave catching set ups helped out a ton for the next two rides.
 Instead of hoping to catch up with those little waves, I had the power to just catch ’em.
 The board was fantastic, stable as a dock, gets to speed quickly and as far as I could tell from three rides on tiny waves, totally surfable.
 It was clear that not getting tired just balancing makes all the difference in my enjoyment.